GSTT-CSC/hazen-web-app/README.md

 pip install -r requirements.txt
 ```

-## Setup on Ubuntu (Linux)
+## Setup on Linux (Ubuntu)

-The hazen-web-app **requires** manual installation of the following software:
-- Postgres: database software for storing user data, acquisition data, etc.
-- hazen-web-app (i.e.: this repo) - requires Python3.8 or above and `pip`
+### Postgres & Beekeeper Studio

 Official PostgreSQL installation instructions for Ubuntu-based Linux distros: [PostgreSQL installation](https://www.postgresql.org/download/linux/ubuntu/).
 A default superuser is created during the installation.
 To create and access databases, additional users can be created by following the steps outlined [here](https://kb.objectrocket.com/postgresql/how-to-create-a-role-in-postgres-1454).
 Create a new database called `hazen`.

+Official Beekeeper Studio installation instructions for Ubuntu-based Linux distros: [Beekeeper Studio installation](https://docs.beekeeperstudio.io/installation/#linux-installation)

+### RabbitMQ

+Official RabbitMQ installation instructions for Ubuntu-based Linux distros: [RabbitMQ installation](https://www.rabbitmq.com/install-debian.html)
+Essentially the following command is sufficient:
+`sudo apt-get install rabbitmq-server`

+### hazen-web-app

-Follow instructions above to clone the hazen-web-app repo and install required packages.
+Follow instructions above to clone the hazen-web-app repo and install required Python packages.

 #### Troubleshooting tips
+On Linux, the `psycopg2` package should be renamed to `psycopg2-binary` to be installed.
 If any of the required packages error out, try installing the problematic packages one by one.
-On Linux, the `psycopg2` package should be renamed to `psycopg2-binary` to be installed.
+The username and password for the Postgres user created at installation may need to be added to the config.py on L7 in the following format: `postgresql://username:password@localhost:5432/hazen`

 ## Run